catalyst-fp7/documents/interoperability/interoperability.md

 In accordance with the general principles of linked data, each resource's IRI should be dereferencable as a URL.
 However, most client applications will need to access aggregates of resources, to allow for more efficient access.
-This requires those aggregates to also be named resources.  <!-- Example please -->
-Also, from a RESTful point of view, aggregates need to exist as target to PUT operations.
+This requires those aggregates to also be named resources.
+(See [SIOC and containers][]) Also, from a RESTful point of view, aggregates need to exist as target to PUT operations in the rare cases where interoperability requires this.

 ### Trusted or vetted SPARQL queries